-The OSPF protocol is quite complicated and its complex implementation is split to many files.
+The OSPF protocol is quite complicated and its complex implemenation is split to many files.
 In ospf.c, you will find mainly the interface for communication with the core (e.g., reconfiguration hooks, shutdown and initialisation and so on).
 File iface.c contains the interface state machine and functions for allocation and deallocation of OSPF's interface data structures.
 Source neighbor.c includes the neighbor state machine and functions for election of Designated Router and Backup Designated router.
 In packet.c, you will find various functions for sending and receiving generic OSPF packets.
 There are also routines for authentication and checksumming.
-In hello.c, there are routines for sending and receiving of hello packets as well as functions for maintaining wait times and the inactivity timer.
-Files lsreq.c, lsack.c, dbdes.c contain functions for sending and receiving of link-state requests, link-state acknowledgements and database descriptions respectively.
+In hello.c, there are routines for sending and receiving of hello packets as well as functions for sending and receiving of link-state requests, link-state acknowledgements and database descriptions respectively.
 In lsupd.c, there are functions for sending and receiving of link-state updates and also the flooding algorithm.
 Source topology.c is a place where routines for searching LSAs in the link-state database, adding and deleting them reside, there also are functions for originating of various types of LSAs (router LSA, net LSA, external LSA).
-File rt.c contains routines for calculating the routing table. lsalib.c is a set of various functions for working with the LSAs (endianity conversions, calculation of checksum etc.).
+File rt.c contains routines for calculating the routing table. lsalib.c

 One instance of the protocol is able to hold LSA databases for multiple OSPF areas, to exchange routing information between multiple neighbors and to calculate the routing tables.
 The core structure is ospf\proto to which multiple ospf\area and ospf\iface structures are connected. ospf\proto is also connected to top\hash\graph which is a dynamic hashing structure that describes the link-state database.
 It allows fast search, addition and deletion.
 Each LSA is kept in two pieces: header and body.
 Both of them are kept in the endianity of the CPU.